If you are looking for a software developer/researcher specializing in:

 - data analysis and study design, or

 then please get in touch.
-I have limited availability starting in early 2016.
+Update: I am not accepting client work as of early 2016.

 I started programming in QBasic when I was 11, and built my first website back in 1999.
 Since then, I’ve worked on numerous software development projects for startups, universities, non-profits, and established companies.
 I believe that good user interfaces are worth the effort, that users’ needs should come first, and that insights from data are valuable when designing software.